OIT-CST-276-18-FALL-BESSER/cst276srs00-gameaholic2k/REPORT.md

-Name: <Your name here>
+Name: <David>

 Unresolved Issues: Place your unresolved issues here.
 Include things you tried to resolve them.

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: Had to redo the assignment as I had issues submitting the previous repository

 ###